 - 6.15.1 Under the Conservation of Habitats and Species Regulations 2017 (commonly referred to as the Habitat Regulations) a Habitat Regulations Assessment (HRA) is required for land use plans and for planning applications, which are likely to have significant effects on a Habitat Site. - 6.15.2 The Essex Coast is rich and diverse and has many European protected habitat sites (the Colne Estuary, the Blackwater Estuary, the Abberton Reservoir Estuary, the Essex Estuaries, and Stour and Orwell Estuaries).
 There are a number of Local Plans in preparation in Essex which seek to deliver a significant number of homes over the coming 15-20 years.
 These new homes have a potential to bring new visitors to sensitive coast areas, resulting in potential impacts on protected sites both individually and in combination through recreational disturbance.
-As a consequence, Natural England in September 2017 advised that 11 districts/boroughs Councils across Essex should jointly prepare an Essex Coast Recreational Disturbance Avoidance and Mitigation Strategy (RAMS).
-The strategy sets a strategic approach to identifying the scale of recreational disturbance to Special Protection Areas, Special Areas of Conservation and Ramsar sites along the Essex Coast and proposes measures to mitigate impacts. - 6.15.3 The area covered by the RAMS includes the entirety of Marks Tey parish.
-Once the Essex Coast Recreational Disturbance and Avoidance and Mitigation Strategy has been adopted, all proposals in Marks Tey parish will be subject to a financial contribution in line with that strategy.
-At the time of writing the RAMs was not yet adopted but once it is adopted, it will comprise a package of strategic mitigation measures to address the effects of residential development to be funded through developer contributions.
-In the meantime, until the RAMs is in place, Natural England's advice is that recreational impacts of the residential schemes are assessed through a project-level Habitats Regulation Assessment.
+As a consequence, Natural England in September 2017 advised that 11 Districts/Boroughs Councils across Essex should jointly prepare an Essex Coast Recreational Disturbance Avoidance and Mitigation Strategy (RAMS).
+The strategy sets a strategic approach to identifying the scale of recreational disturbance to Special Protection Areas, Special Areas of Conservation and Ramsar sites along the Essex Coast and proposes measures to mitigate impacts. - 6.15.3 The Essex Coast Recreational Disturbance Avoidance and Mitigation Strategy (RAMS) was adopted by the Borough Council in 2019 and a Supplementary Planning Document was adopted in August 2020 and covers the whole area of Marks Tey Parish.
+The RAMS comprises a package of strategic mitigation measures necessary to avoid the likely significant effects on the Essex Coast from the 'in-combination' impacts of residential development that is anticipated across Essex and particularly from recreational disturbance.
+All new planning consents for housing in the Neighbourhood Area will be required to pay the tariff in line with the RAMS and its supporting Supplementary Planning Document. - 6.15.4 Although the preference of the Essex Authorities is for developers to make this financial contribution, the RAMS does allow for developers to instead carry out a project-level HRA and apply recreational disturbance avoidance and mitigation measures directly e.g., through provision of well-designed open space/green infrastructure.
+Thus, policy MT12 makes provision for this.